r0s3mbr1ck/Marano_Secure_Access_MSA/README.md

 ## 🧠 What is MSA?

-**Marano Secure Access (MSA)** is a self-hosted platform designed to manage VPN access with full control over identity, lifecycle, and distribution.
+**Marano Secure Access (MSA)** is a self-hosted platform for **identity-driven VPN access management**.

+It combines:

+- VPN provisioning (OpenVPN / WireGuard)
+- User identity (email-based)
+- Access lifecycle control
+- Secure profile delivery

+MSA transforms VPN access from a manual process into a **controlled, auditable and automated system**.

-Built for homelabs, cyber training environments and internal infrastructure.
+👉 Built for homelabs, cyber training platforms and internal infrastructure.

 ---